Perception Distortion Thinking Traps

 Mindfulness Skills

 Practice observing and describing your thoughts without judgment.
-This creates space between you and your distorted perceptions.
+This creates space between you and your distorted perceptions, allowing you to see them more objectively.

 Check the Facts

 Evaluate whether your thoughts are consistent with factual evidence.
-Separate facts from interpretations.
+Separate facts from interpretations to gain a more accurate picture of situations.